rust-lang/reference/src/expressions/method-call-expr.md

 note whether it would have been reachable by following `<T as Deref::Target>` - this information is used later).

-At the end, an additional candidate step may be added for an [unsized coercion].
+If the final type is an array, an additional candidate type is added by [unsized coercion] of that array.

 Each step of this chain provides a possible `self` type for methods that might be called.
 The list will be used in two different ways: